2009 Cincinnati Bengals season

-The 2009 Cincinnati Bengals season was the 40th season for the team in the National Football League and their 42nd overall.
-They finished the season at 10–6–0, and sweeping the entire AFC North division, they improved on their 2008 record of 4–11–1, winning the AFC North Division and making the playoffs for the first time since 2005.
+The 2009 Cincinnati Bengals season was the 40th season for the team in the National Football League (NFL) and their 42nd overall.
+They finished the season at 10–6, and sweeping the entire AFC North division, they improved on their 2008 record of 4–11–1, winning the AFC North Division and making the playoffs for the first time since 2005.
 Their season ended with a 24–14 loss against the New York Jets in the AFC Wild Card Playoff Round.

-The head coach was Marvin Lewis, who has coached the team since 2003.
+The head coach was Marvin Lewis, who had coached the team since 2003.
 He was chosen by the Associated Press as its NFL Coach of the Year following the season.
 Lewis was recognized for turning around the Bengals in the face of serious off-the-field adversity.
 First, three players were personally affected by the tsunami that hit American Samoa in late September.
 Shortly after this disaster, Vikki Zimmer, the wife of defensive coordinator Mike Zimmer, unexpectedly died.
 Finally, wide receiver Chris Henry, who suffered a season-ending injury in Week 9, died in December from injuries suffered when he fell from the back of a pickup truck during a domestic dispute.